quantprofessionals/eduquant.nl/content/home/hero.md

 +++

-Offering basic and advanced courses for risk and finance quants on
+Offering basic and advanced courses for risk and finance quants.

 * regulation
 * internal models